Alberta Farm Stream

-The AINP Self-Employed Farmer Stream aims to attract farm owners/operators who plan to live in Alberta in order to purchase and manage their farming business.
+The Alberta Advantage Immigrant Program (AAIP) Farm Stream aims to attract farm owners/operators who plan to live in Alberta in order to purchase and manage their farming business.

-- Prove that they have farm management skills with:
+- Prove that you have farm management skills with:

 - Financial documentation of existing farm business;

-- Proof of education, training, and/or work experience;
+- Proof of education, training, and work experience;

-- A proposed business plan for Alberta farm; and
+- A proposed business plan that describes the Alberta farming business that you plan to operate; and

-- Proof that a Canadian financial institution will finance farming venture in Alberta.
+- Proof that a Canadian financial institution is willing to finance your farming business operations in Alberta.

-- Prove that they have sufficient financial resources for this venture:
+- Prove that you have sufficient financial resources for this venture:

-- Show ability to invest a minimum of $500,000 of equity in a primary production farming business in Alberta; and
+- Must be able to invest a minimum of CAD $500,000 of equity in a primary production farming business in Alberta; and

-- Show a minimum net worth of $500,000 or confirmation of access to similar funds.
+- Show a minimum net worth of CAD $500,000 or confirmation of access to similar funds from other sources.

-- $500,000 is a minimum amount.
+Note: $500,000 is a minimum investment amount.
 A larger amount may be required to demonstrate investment ability.

 - Prove that they will invest in a primary production farming business in Alberta:

-- Document investment intentions with proposed business plan; and
+- Document investment intentions in the proposed business plan; and

-- Be aware that applications that show greatest opportunity for growth of Alberta’s agri-food targets will be given priority.
+- The Government of Alberta prioritizes applications that show the greatest opportunity for growth based on Alberta’s agri-food targets.

-- Refugee claimants, or individuals involved in a federal appeal or removal process;
+- Refugee claimants, or if you are involved in a federal appeal or removal process;

-- Temporary Foreign Workers working and residing in a province other than Alberta;
+- Temporary Foreign Worker, working and residing in a province other than Alberta; and

-- International students studying in Canada and doing co-op work placements or internships as part of their study program.
+- International student studying in Canada, including if you are doing a co-op work placement or internship as part of you study program.

 Cohen Immigration Law is a leading Canadian immigration law firm with over 45 years of experience.
 Cohen Immigration Law features over 60 immigration lawyers, paralegals, and professionals who are dedicated to helping you immigrate to Canada.